Zeyadsherif06/University-management-system/README.md

   Creates and registers a new course.

 * `Course* check_course(System* heads, int course_code);`
-  Searches for a course by code.
+  Check if the course already exist.

 * `void traverse_courses(System* heads);`
   Iterates through and displays all courses.